BerkeleyLearnVerify/VerifAI/docs/tutorial.md

 The images in the two counterexample sets will pop up at the end of the run.
 The images are saved in the `counterexample_images` folder.
 The images with the prefix "random_" are from the random samples counterexample set and those with the prefix "kclosest_" are from the k closest counterexample set.

 ## OpenAI Gym examples

-To run the following two examples, please install "baselines" from it <a href="https://github.com/openai/baselines">source</a>.
-We used baseline version 0.1.6 (with latest commit ea25b9e on Jan 31). pip install for baselines will NOT work.
-If you are using poetry, please activate your virtual environment first by executing "poetry shell," before you install baselines.
+The following two examples require at least version 0.1.6 of the `baselines` package.
+As of May 2020, the version on PyPI is too old and will not work, so you need to install `baselines` from its [repository](https://github.com/openai/baselines").
+Follow the installation instructions given there, remembering to first activate your virtual environment if necessary (if you used poetry to install VerifAI, you can run ``poetry shell`` to get a terminal inside the corresponding environment).

 ### Cartpole
 In this example we want to test the robustness of a controllers to changes in model parameters and initial states of the cartpole from <a href="https://gym.openai.com">openAI gym</a>.